Carnivore Diet: Possible Benefits, Problems and How to Do It Right

 Unlike the ketogenic diet, the carnivore diet is not necessarily a high-fat diet but it is typically a high-protein diet.
 There are no specific macronutrient ratios to hit, but by the nature of the diet, it will be higher in protein and lower in fat than a keto diet.

-Unlike keto or Paleo that include some carbohydrates, many who follow the carnivore diet eat very little or even zero carbs.
-Others choose to use raw honey, which is technically an animal based carbohydrate sweetener source.
+Unlike keto or Paleo which include some carbohydrates, many who follow the carnivore diet eat very little or even zero carbs.
+Others choose to use raw honey, which is technically an animal-based carbohydrate sweetener source.

 While there is plenty of anecdotal evidence and success stories when it comes to the carnivore diet, there is less scientific evidence than some other nutritional strategies.
 Many people have experienced remarkable health results when it comes to the carnivore diet.